jylisadoney/soc-341/README.md

-# Sociology 341 Library Session (Spring 2018)
+# Sociology 341 library session (spring 2018)

-Jekyll repository for the "Sociology 341 Library Session (Spring 2018)" at the University of Idaho Library.
+Jekyll repository for the "SOC 341 library session (spring 2018)" at the University of Idaho Library.

 <link to repository>